vladji/Culture-portal/src/data/directors/victor-turov.md

   - date: '1965'
     description: >-
-      Received international vocation for the first feature film "Through the Cemetery"
+      Received international vocation for the first feature film "Through the Cemetery".
   - date: '1966'
     description: >-
-      In the film "I come from childhood" for the first time sounded from the screen the songs of Vladimir Vysotsky, who played the role of the tanker Volodya in the film
+      In the film "I come from childhood" for the first time sounded from the screen the songs of Vladimir Vysotsky, who played the role of the tanker Volodya in the film.
   - date: '1967'
     description: Diploma for Best Director (the film "I come from childhood").
   - date: '1976'
     description: >-
       1st Secretary of the Union of Cinematographers of the Belarusian SSR.
-      Academician of the World Academy of Slavic Art
+      Academician of the World Academy of Slavic Art.
   - date: '1982'
+    description: >-
-    description: At the All-Union Film Festival in Tallinn, the film "People in the Swamp" received the main prize and a diploma, a prize for a female role and a prize of the Estonian SSR Filmmakers Union
+     At the All-Union Film Festival in Tallinn, the film "People in the Swamp" received the main prize and a diploma, a prize for a female role and a prize of the Estonian SSR Filmmakers Union
   - date: '1988'
     description: >-
-      the film received an award from the Ministry of Defense of the Polish People's Republic
+      The film received an award from the Ministry of Defense of the Polish People's Republic.
   - date: '1989'
     description: >-
-      He led the directorial workshop at the Belarusian Academy of Arts (professor)
+      He led the directorial workshop at the Belarusian Academy of Arts (professor).
   - date: '1996'
     description: >-
       He died on October 31, 1996.
 He was buried in Minsk at the Eastern